NormalNvim/NormalNvim/README.md

 * ⌨️ **Alternative mappings:** By default the distro uses qwerty, but colemak-dh can be found [here](https://github.com/Zeioth/NormalNvim/wiki/colemak-dh).
 * ❤️ **We don't treat you like you are stupid:** Code comments guide you to easily customize everything.
 We will never [hide or abstract](https://i.imgur.com/FCiZvp2.png) stuff from you.

-## Philosophy and design decissions
+## Philosophy and design decisions
 __You are expected to fork the project before cloning it.
 So you are the only one in control.
 It is also recommended to use [neovim's appimage](https://github.com/neovim/neovim/releases).__

 > This is not a distro you are expected to update often from upstream.
 It is meant to be used as a base to create your own distro.